northdpole/graphics2015/README.md

 ## Intro
 This is a basic flight simulator written in C++ using OpenGL for the [introductory computer graphics class (CS 418) at University of Illinois](http://graphics.cs.illinois.edu).
+Consequently, this code was originally written sometime in the spring of 2012; I've merely cleaned it up a little and thrown it on GitHub.

 ## Building and Running
 To build on OS X or Linux, simply run `make` and execute with `./flightsim`